Legana/ML_vs_homology/07_taxonomic_distance_vs_performance.md

 Examine values.
 There are 479 NA values for each column in both the normal distance and inverse distance.
-The inverse distance columns contain `Inf` values for each organism
+The inverse distance columns contain `Inf` values for each organism.
+The `Inf` values match up to the number of AMPs for these organisms.
+In the original distance matrix these values would have been 0, as an organism has 0 taxonomic distance to itself.
+Because division by 0 is prohibited, the inverse distances for these rows subsequently become `Inf` values.

 ``` r
 amps_w_distance %>%